 What does Direct Access mean?

 At CGHobart, certain patients can be booked for routine endoscopic procedures without prior consultation with a Gastroenterologist.
-Patients referred by their GP under Direct Access may be scheduled for a procedure in Hobart Private Hospital without a prior appointment in our rooms.
+Patients referred by their GP under Direct Access may be scheduled for a procedure in Hobart Private Hospital or Hobart Specialist Day Hospital without a prior appointment in our rooms.
 Patients will receive detailed written instructions for preparation and information about the procedure via email or post after speaking to our Medical Receptionists.

-On the day of your procedure you will have a consultation with Dr Studd prior to your procedure and then a review after your procedure where all results will be explained, reports provided and follow up plans formalised.
+On the day of your procedure you will have a consultation with your Gastroenterologist prior to your procedure and then a review after your procedure where all results will be explained, reports provided and follow up plans formalised.

 Where do I need to go for my procedure?

-On the day of your procedure you need to present to the Day Surgery Unit on Level 5 at the Hobart Private Hospital.
+On the day of your procedure you need to present to the Reception area of the facility where your procedure has been booked:

 How long will my procedure take?

-The procedure itself will only take between 15 and 45 minutes depending on which endoscopic procedure you may be having, however you will need to remain at the Hobart Private Hospital for approximately two hours following your procedure for observation and to fully recover from your anaesthetic.
+The procedure itself will only take between 15 and 45 minutes depending on which endoscopic procedure you may be having, however you will need to remain at the hospital for approximately two hours following your procedure for observation and to fully recover from your anaesthetic.
 You will be in the hospital for around half a day overall, so please bring along reading material.
-A relative is welcome to stay with you during this time.

 Can I drive home after my procedure?